-To compare these welfare numbers, we converted them to consumption equivalents.
-That is, we computed the constant percentage increase in consumption required in the constant employment equilibrium to make a household indifferent between that equilibrium and another given equilibrium.
-The results are shown in Table 3.
-They indicate that going from the constant employment equilibrium to the regime switching sunspot equilibrium is equivalent to a 289% permanent drop in consumption.
-Going to the conventional sunspot equilibrium is equivalent to a 0.9% permanent rise in consumption, and going to the high variance version of that equilibrium is equivalent to an 11.2% rise in consumption.
+equilibrium.
+The results are shown in Table 4.
+They indicate that going from the constant employment equilibrium to the regime switching sunspot equilibrium is equivalent to a 289 percent permanent drop in consumption.
+Going to the conventional sunspot equilibrium is equivalent to a 0.9 percent permanent rise in consumption, and going to the high variance version of that equilibrium is equivalent to an 11.2 percent rise in consumption.

 An interesting feature of these results is that, despite concavity in the utility function, increasing volatility in s(2) raises welfare.
-This reflects a trade-off between two factors.
-First, other things being the same, a concave utility function implies that a sunspot equilibrium is welfare-inferior to a constant, deterministic equilibrium (concavity effect).
+This rejects a trade-off between two factors.
+First, other things being the same, a concave utility function implies that a sunspot equilibrium is welfareinferior to a constant, deterministic equilibrium (concavity effect).
 However, other things are not the same.
 The increasing returns means that by bunching hard work, consumption can be increased on average without raising the average level of employment (bunching effect).
 When the volatility of the model economy with initial employment \bar{n}^2 is increased by raising the volatility of s(2), then the bunching effect dominates the concavity effect.
 When volatility is instead increased by allowing regime switches, then the concavity effect dominates.
 In interpreting these results, it is important to recognize that they say nothing about the nature of the efficient allocations.
 All of the equilibria that we consider are inefficient, because of the presence of the externality in production.

-6. Policy analysis
+6. Policy Analysis

 We now consider the impact of various policies on the set of equilibria.
-We consider two procyclical tax policies that reduce the set of interior equilibria to a singleton in that output is a constant.
-We refer to the first as a pure stabilizer because it does not distort margins in equilibrium.
+We consider two countercyclical tax policies that reduce the set of interior equilibria to a singleton in that output is a constant.
+We refer to the rst as a pure stabilizer because it does not distort margins in equilibrium.
 The second tax policy introduces just the right distortions so that the equilibrium supports the optimal allocations.
 We show that, for a tax policy to isolate the efficient allocations as a unique equilibrium, it is necessary that the tax rate vary in the right way with the state of the economy.
 For example, under a constant tax rate policy, the equilibrium is not unique.
 Interestingly, the equilibria are isolated in this case, so that they would escape detection under the usual procedure of analyzing local equilibria.

 6.1.
-A pure automatic stabilizer
+A Pure Automatic Stabilizer